Source-Free Domain Adaptation for SSVEP-based Brain-Computer Interfaces: Appendix

 \subsection{The DNN Architecture}

-The utilized DNN \cite{ournetwork} consists of four convolutional and one fully connected layers.
+The main DNN \cite{ournetwork} consists of four convolutional and one fully connected layers.
 The first convolutional layer combines the sub-bands, whereas the second combines the channels.
 The third and fourth convolutional layers extract the features by processing the EEG signals in time and the last fully connected layer obtains the spelled character prediction.
-This DNN architecture achieves the best reported accuracy and ITR results on the benchmark \cite{benchmark_Dataset} and BETA \cite{beta} datasets to date, when it is trained in a supervised setting.
+During training, dropout \cite{dropout_paper} is applied after the second, third, and fourth layers with probabilities of 0.1, 0.1, and 0.95, respectively.
+The convolutional layers have fixed number of parameters for all signal lengths, while the number of parameters in the final fully connected layer scales linearly with signal length.
+We use the suggested setting in the original paper \cite{ournetwork}, namely we use 3 sub-bands and 120 many channel combinations.
+Also note that, in the experiments, we have 9 channels and 40 classes.
+With this setting, and using the formulation given \cite{ournetwork}, the total number of weights can be found as: $3$ (first layer)+ $9\times120$ (second layer) + $2\times120\times120$ (third layer) + $10\times120\times120$ (fourth layer) + $40\times120\frac{N_T}{2}$.
+For $T=0.8$ (resulting in $N_T = 200$), the total number of weights is $653,883$.
+Including the bias terms, the total parameter count is $654,284$.